Paul Lusk Postgame Press Conference - Bears vs. Grambling State

-During his Missouri State debut season in 2011-12, he guided MSU to a third-place finish in the Missouri Valley Conference, tied a school record for most road wins and finished 16-16 overall with arguably the toughest non-conference schedule in the program's history.
+In his debut season at Missouri State in 2011-12, Lusk guided guided the Bears to a share of third place in the Missouri Valley Conference, tied a school record for most road wins and finished 16-16 overall with arguably the toughest non-conference schedule in the program's history.

 Close calls and tight finishes became the team's calling card in 2011-12 with five overtime games and 17 games decided by single digits.
 MSU's 12 single-digit losses were the most in the MVC and program's most since 2002.